hmy/TourMe/README.md

 * Double-Tap Feature on Map
 * Cleaning Up the Code

+### Disclaimer : As of now, DB is local so it cannot be accessed via internet

 ```
-  Last (Meaningfully) Updated
+  Last (Meaningfully) Updated on 4/4/12 by hmy
-                          on 4/3/12
-                              by hmy
 ```

   [Hee Min Yoo]: https://github.com/hmy "GitHub Page"